xyproto/cxx/README.md

     cxx rebuild

-While building and running can be done with:
+Both building and running can be done with:

     cxx run